MarcioFreitasUFSC21/SimpleBackAPI-rest-with-MySQL/README.md

 # SimpleBackAPI-rest-with-MySQL
-rapid and simle API construction using the Node.JS and MySQL data bank tecnologies
+rapid and simple API rest full construction using the Node.JS and MySQL data bank tecnologies